 Also referred to as Physical Education (PE)

 In Sports and PE, we give our pupils the opportunity to develop as practical performers as well as to learn theoretical principles.
 Our sports programme is built on the latest research, with pupils regularly participating in activities organised by the University of Surrey to measure performance and develop our most able athletes.
 We offer a wide array of Physical Education opportunities both in curriculum time and through our co-curricular sport, clubs and societies.
-We foster a spirit of endeavour and excellence in all our students.
+We foster a spirit of endeavour and excellence in all our pupils.
 We know that regular physical activity is essential to wellbeing and academic performance, so we make sure our pupils have a wide range of activities, from the traditional football, netball, hockey and cricket to Forest School and fencing.

 In 1st to 3rd Form, our girls and boys have two sessions of Games each week, each of two hours.
 In 4th and 5th Form, in addition to one Games session each week, they also have an hour of PE.
 In the Sixth Form, pupils have one Games session and the opportunity to develop leadership skills by offering coaching and support for younger pupils through the activities offered by our co-curricular sport, clubs and societies.